yubozhao/kfserving/docs/samples/bentoml/README.md

 * Your ~/.kube/config should point to a cluster with KFServing installed.
 * Your cluster's Istio Ingress gateway must be network accessible.
-* Docker and Docker hub must be properly configured
+* Docker and Docker hub must be properly configured on your local system
 * Python 3.6 or above
-  * Install required packages `bentoml` and `scikit-learn`:
+  * Install required packages `bentoml` and `scikit-learn` on your local system:
     ```shell
     pip install bentoml scikit-learn
     ```